emefff/Sloshing-In-Fuel-Tank-Around-F1-Circuit-With-OpenFOAM/README.md

 So, what is the use of such a simulation?
 With it, we may gather information about

--) where to place pump inlets,
+-) where to place pump inlets

--) forces on the hull of the tank,
+-) forces on the hull of the tank (here: quite substantial)

 -) amount of air/gas swirled into the fuel

--) is a fuel/gas separator needed
+-) is a fuel/gas separator needed (here: yes)

--) is a foam needed
+-) is a foam needed (here: yes)

--) where to put additional baffles
+-) where to put additional baffles (here: if no foam, additional baffles along both axis)

 -) does the tank shape create any problems